International Learning CommunityAgents ESL Program Homestay Links & Downloads International Fees How to Enrol

 - Open lines of communication to parents, usually through an Education Agent, to inform them of their child’s progress, including term reports, reports on request including (academic and non-academic), a Semester/Term newsletter and a letter of attendance/completion for Secondary students on graduation.

 International students are encouraged to take advantage of all facilities available to them at Hillcrest Christian College.

-The International Student Department is a purpose built facility consisting of two learning areas – a classroom for ESL lessons and a meeting/study area; a kitchenette for students to heat food and office space for the International staff.
+The International Learning Community is a purpose built facility consisting of two learning areas – a classroom for ESL lessons and a meeting/study area; a kitchenette for students to heat food and office space for the International staff.
 Students enjoy formal and informal learning in these areas.